mattrips/scratchPad/Protocol Conformance.md

 &#9724; witness
 : Given a protocol requirement of a protocol and a declaration that a type conforms to the protocol, the ***witness*** is the one and only implementation that will be used to satisfy the protocol requirement.
-[comments:  this does not apply in the case of the direct use of an implementation -- calling the impl.]
+[comments:  this does not apply in the case of the direct use of an implementation -- accessing the implementation directly on the type.]

 &#9724; declared requirement
 : Given a protocol `Q`, a protocol requirement declared within the declaration of `Q`.